We take our responsibility for promoting the safeguarding and welfare of students very seriously and this is summarised in the following ways:

 Ian Henry, Senior Leader for Safeguarding

-Our Child Protection and Safeguarding Policy is available on our Policy page, please click on the link to our policy page here
+Our Child Protection and Safeguarding Policy is available here.

 Children’s Services can also be contacted directly for advice or to raise concerns: